Enterwell/ChangelogManager/Enterwell.CI.Changelog.DevOpsTask/README.md

 ### **Changelog file**

-The task also needs to be able to find `Changelog.md` file in the root directory in order to not throw and stop executing.
+The task also needs to be able to find `Changelog.md` file (naming is case-insensitive) in the root directory in order to not throw and stop executing.

 # Task inputs
 Task takes two inputs: